Historic Jordan Springs

 Embracing Ghosts

-The estate has been a pet project of John Rossi’s since 2008; he has made it his mission to convince others that the place is truly haunted.
-Besides conducting numerous investigations there himself, Rossi has also invited other paranormal teams to join him.
-The TAPS team from Ghost Hunters, for instance, visited the property for the show’s Season 9, Episode 21, titled Dead Presidents:
+The Jordan Springs estate has been a pet project of John Rossi’s since 2008; he has made it his mission to convince others that the place is haunted.
+Besides conducting numerous investigations himself, Rossi has also invited other paranormal teams over.
+The TAPS team from Ghost Hunters visited the property for the show’s Season 9, Episode 21: Dead Presidents.

-Even those less trained in the art of ghost hunting have added to the growing wealth of evidence that the ghosts of Historic Jordan Springs are indeed real.
-On August 28, 2013, one visitor, Angel Haines, was able to capture some impressive shots of a Civil War soldier13.
+Even those less trained in the art of ghost hunting have added to the growing wealth of evidence that the ghosts of Historic Jordan Springs are real.
+In 2013, Angel Haines, was able to capture some impressive shots of a Civil War soldier.

 Image Source: Haunted Jordan Springs

 Ghostly voices have been heard as well.
-On one Friday night, Shenandoah Shadowsfound the card room in particular to be paranormally busy.
+On one Friday night, Shenandoah Shadows found the card room in particular to be paranormally busy.
 “We had an ovilus device set up to spit out words created by electro-magnetic frequencies.
-Among the words were ‘officer,’ ‘outside,’ ‘holiday,’ ‘Emma’ and what we thought sounded like ‘John Brown.’”14
+Among the words were ‘officer,’ ‘outside,’ ‘holiday,’ ‘Emma’ and what we thought sounded like ‘John Brown.’

 But it was the attic that was the most active when Twisted Paranormal Society took a second trip to Historic Jordan Springs on November 10, 2012.
-They were chased away from the room by the ghost of an old man, as well as the disturbing sounds of angry “growls, heavy breathing”15.
+They were chased away from the room by the ghost of an old man, as well as the disturbing sounds of angry “growls, heavy breathing”.
 The attic area is also known to be haunted by a little girl – her playful spirit has always been more than eager for a game of hide-and-go-seek.
-Inthis EVP recording16, you can hear her reply to a ghost hunter’s invite.
+In this EVP recording, you can hear her reply to a ghost hunter’s invite.

 Another comprehensive investigation of Historic Jordan Springs was done by Adventure Myths, a filmmaking studio with a particular interest in shooting at haunted locations.
 They share their two year, ghost hunting efforts at the estate in an impressive thirty minute documentary, appropriately titled The Haunts of Historic Jordan Springs.